derek-ye/hackuci-deliv/README.md

 # HackUCI - Startpage

 ## Setup
-A simple startpage for HackUCI's technology board application.
+Startpage for HackUCI's technology board application.

 ## Installation
-In the project directory (hackuci-deliv/startpage), you can run:\
+In the project directory, run:\
 `npm start`\
 to start the app in the development mode.\
 Open http://localhost:3000/ to view it in the browser.\